soumkon/projects/README.md

 	* High request throughput.
 	* Multiple concurrent clients.

-	  To address the above requirements WebClient is used for HTTP calls and Java Streams.
+	  To address the above requirements WebClient is used for HTTP calls.
 WebClient is the reactive HTTP client that is part of Spring WebFlux.
 It provides a reactive, non-blocking interface for sending HTTP requests.

    ### The application project should be runnable through Docker